GsaOctoConsulting/selenium-rm/rolemanagement-cucumber-serenity/README.md

 More Details - ----------------------------
- - Some legacy/inactive scenarios are present in the feature file for reference.
+ - Some legacy/inactive scenarios are present in the feature files for reference.
+ 	Feel free to remove them if that is necessary.

-   The features and tagged scnearios that are uptodate and active are listed below.
+-    The groups of tagged scnearios that are uptodate and active are listed below.
    @SmokeTest
    @Login,@IntegrationTest
    @G1, @IntegrationTest